Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Related work

 \section{Related work}

 In this section, we first present an overview of mainstream few-shot learning approaches.
-We then present an overview of works on the recently emerging topic of semantic FSL.
+We then overview works on the recently emerging topic of semantic FSL.
 Finally, we briefly discuss zero-shot learning and its relation to our work.

 \mypar{Few-shot learning} The most related mainstream FSL approaches can be summarized within {\em initialization based}, {\em metric learning based} and {\em generative model based} groups.
-Initialization based FSL methods aim to learn the {\em ideal} initial model such that the model can perform well even when fine-tuned using just a few examples.
+Initialization-based FSL methods aim to learn the {\em ideal} initial model such that the model can perform well even when fine-tuned using just a few examples.
 MAML~\cite{finn2017} is arguably the most well-known example of this category.
 In MAML, the main idea is to learn the initial model that minimizes the loss of validation samples when the initial model is fine-tuned using one or few gradient-based updates.
 Several other related and follow-up works exist, such as \cite{nichol2018,rusu2018,li2017,ravi2016}.

-In metric learning based FSL, the goal is to learn a metric space where the similarity of feature representations of sample pairs can be used to classify pairs as same class/different class pairs.
+In metric learning-based FSL, the goal is to learn a metric space where the similarity of feature representations of sample pairs can be used to classify pairs as same class/different class pairs.
 One of the most well-known examples of this category is Prototypical Networks~\cite{snell2017}, which we also use as the basis of our approach (see \sect{method}).
 Due to its simplicity and high FSL performance, many other metric learning FSL approaches have also been introduced, \eg \cite{sung2017,vinyals2016,gidaris2018,qi2018}.
 Despite these explorations, recent works show that a carefully tuned Prototypical Network can yield state-of-the-art few-shot learning results~\cite{chen2020new,tian_rethinking_2020,feat}.
-We adapt the {\em modernized} PN implementation of \cite{feat} as the non-semantic FSL baseline in the construction of our models.
+We adapt the {\em modernized} PN implementation of Ye \etal~\cite{feat} as the non-semantic FSL baseline in the construction of our models.

 Generative modeling based FSL approaches aim to learn a sample-synthesizing model, which can be used for augmenting a few-shot training set.
 For example, \cite{hariharan2017} learns a mapping that can be used to transform existing train samples into new ones, \cite{zhang2018,gao2018} propose GAN~\cite{goodfellow2014} based generative models towards synthesizing novel examples.